All about Ariana Grande’s new album, which is set for release in 2024

 How did Ariana Grande announce her new album?

-Ariana Grande shared a carousel of Instagram photos and videos on her official social media account to announce her seventh studio album.
+Ariana Grande, who’s currently dating Ethan Slater, shared a carousel of Instagram photos and videos on her official social media account to announce her seventh studio album.

 “See you next year,” she captioned the post.